GuilhermeRossato/node-deployment/README.md

 ## Usage

-The source file `node-deploy.cjs` from this project can be executed direcly with Node.js to begin configuring your projects with it.
+The `node-deploy.cjs` script can be executed direcly with Node.js to begin configuring your project.
+It can be found here: [node-deploy.cjs](./node-deploy.cjs), it is a standalone Node.js script generated from the bundling process of this project (with `npm run build`).

-You can download it manually from the [releases](https://github.com/GuilhermeRossato/node-deployment/releases) page or automatically fetch and execute it with this command:
+You can download it from the [releases](https://github.com/GuilhermeRossato/node-deployment/releases) page or use this command to fetch and execute it direcly:

 ```bash
 node -e "fetch('https://raw.githubusercontent.com/GuilhermeRossato/node-deployment/master/node-deploy.cjs').then(r=>r.text()).then(t=>new Function(t)()).catch(console.log))"
 ```

-The [node-deploy.cjs](./node-deploy.cjs) script is a standalone Node.js script generated from the build process of this project (`npm run build`).
-You can also download the script with curl/wget/node:
+You can also download it with curl / wget / node:

 ```bash
 curl -o node-deploy.cjs https://raw.githubusercontent.com/GuilhermeRossato/node-deployment/master/node-deploy.cjs